 As you review the zoning code and map, look for:

-In Florida, like in most states, you will likely find that your THOW falls into a gray area of the law.
-It’s possible that using a THOW as a second home or cabin will qualify as “camping” or similar recreational use.
+In Florida, like in most states, you might find that your THOW falls into a gray area of the law.
+It's possible that using a THOW as a second home or cabin will qualify as "camping" or similar recreational use.

-Given the risk of hurricanes in Florida, you will likely find a requirement that your THOW be permanently affixed to the ground.
+Given the risk of hurricanes in Florida, however, you might encounter a requirement that your THOW be permanently affixed to the ground.
 For instance, in Sarasota County, a THOW (if it qualifies as a park trailer) kept in an RV park for more than 45 days must be placed on a permanent foundation.
-And in Rockledge, Florida, where THOWs are expressly allowed in pocket neighborhoods, a THOW must meet the tie-down requirements applied to mobile homes.

 Check with your local government before buying or building your THOW to make sure it will comply with all safety standards that apply.

-If you fail to get the necessary land use and building permits you may be taking a big risk.
-If a nosy neighbor turns you in or a curious code enforcer becomes concerned about your THOW, you may be fined if you do not have the necessary permits.
-You may also have to remove the THOW, which will be a big deal if you have already permanently attached it to a foundation.
+If you fail to get the necessary land use and building permits you could be taking a big risk.
+If a nosy neighbor turns you in or a curious code enforcer becomes concerned about your THOW, you could be fined if you do not have the necessary permits.
+You might also have to remove the THOW, which will be a big deal if you have already permanently attached it to a foundation.